DahianaMC/Pewlett-Hackard-Analysis/README.md

     - The information provided includes the tables showed in the ERD diag

     2. Include both tables for mentorship and let them know there is one table with duplicates

+    3, make suggestion what else can be done with the data.